Military Licensing

 Renew by Mail

-If you are unable to renew online, please mail the following documents to the address on the DMV 204 application:
+If you are unable to renew online, please contact us for instructions on mailed renewals.
+Mail the following documents to the address on the DMV 204 application:

 - Application for Driving Privilege or ID Card By Mail (DMV 204)